 SAFETY AND SECURITY UPDATES The following is for the safety and security of all students and staff.
 Please read these carefully to ensure that we have a safe campus.
-Employees must wear their badge at all times during the day.
+Employees must always wear their badge during the day.
 All exterior doors MUST remain closed and locked during the school day.